-Google Keep is a simple and fast note taking app for the iPad.
-It works similar to post it notes as it allows you to create short notes and lists of items you want to remember.
+Google Keep is a simple and fast note-taking app for the iPad.
+It works similarly to post-it notes, as it allows you to create short notes and lists of items you want to remember.
 Some people even use it as a task manager but the functionality for this is a bit limited.
 It may work well if you want to use Mark Forster’s Autofocus method.

 What does Google Keep do?